dhruvThakur203/Crmsoftwareuidesign/replit.md

 - The UI is fully responsive and uses Tailwind's utility classes
 - Components follow the shadcn/ui pattern with Radix UI primitives
 - Tailwind CSS v4 styles are pre-compiled and included in `src/index.css`
+- Form documents must be in `public/formsection/` for production downloads to work